My process for making digital look like film

 So today I’m sharing my exact process for making digital look like film!

-Yes, the Light & Airy Preset Suite is key to keeping it consistent for me, but it’s so much more than an editing system.
+Yes, the BPS is key to keeping it consistent for me, but it’s so much more than an editing system.
 It starts before you even pick up your camera.

 My process for making digital look like film